 Religious bodies or religiously-motivated NGOs often enjoy a degree of cultural alignment with locals, which can be invaluable in a disaster or humanitarian situation.
 This is particularly the case in volatile Muslim areas such as Afghanistan, where there is suspicion of Christian and Western aid bodies.
+B. De Cordier, Faith-based Aid, Globalisation and the Humanitarian Frontline: An Analysis of Western-based Muslim Aid Organisations, Disasters, 33(4), 2009.
 Islamic Relief Worldwide, a British Muslim faith-based NGO, is one of the few NGOs with a reasonable presence around Kandahar.
 Local partner organisations of Christian NGO TEAR Australia, although Christian, use implementing teams made up mainly of Afghan Muslims.
 In some places, it is simply untenable to have Western, Christian practitioners working in the field.

 Religious similarities do not always equate to a cultural match.
-Islamic Reliefs expatriate staff are from many different ethnic backgrounds, and as Jonathan Benthall puts it, It would be naïve to assume that because a Bangladeshi and an Acehnese are both Muslim, the cultural differences between them will somehow dissolve.
+Islamic Relief’s expatriate staff are from many different ethnic backgrounds, and as Jonathan Benthall puts it, It would be naïve to assume that because a Bangladeshi and an Acehnese are both Muslim, the cultural differences between them will somehow dissolve.
+J. Benthall, Have Islamic Aid Agencies a Privileged Relationship in Majority Muslim Areas?
+The Case of Post-tsunami Reconstruction in Aceh, Journal of Humanitarian Assistance, June 2008.
 Similarly, although much of the non-Western world is Christian, cultural differences between locals and rich, Western Christian humanitarian workers are likely to be stark.

 Local religious bodies often have a great advantage in disaster situations.
 Local communities, organisations and governments have the greatest capacity to offer assistance.
 These bodies are embedded in the local community, speak the local language and understand the local culture.
 They know who in the community is most vulnerable and what people and infrastructure is available to assist.
 Religious institutions often have their own facilities, such as a prayer space that can be used for shelter or the distribution of food.
 Local bodies are already on the ground and can respond immediately.
 They are also often still involved in helping a community recover long after outside NGOs and UN bodies have gone home.

 Rehman made this point at the Parliament forum in relation to the Kashmir earthquake: it was local Islamic NGOs and volunteers from across the faith community that came to the aid of victims, speeding up the response process significantly.
 After the 2004 Indian Ocean tsunami, unaffected temples in Phang Nha, Thailand, became places of refuge for survivors, with monks caring for the physical, emotional and spiritual needs of survivors and conducting cremation ceremonies for the dead.
+M. Falk, Recovery and Buddhist Practices in the Aftermath of the Tsunami in Southern Thailand’, Religion, 40, 2010.
 Similarly, churches and other religious bodies worked together to provide relief for victims of the 2009 bushfires in Victoria, Australia.